loading

 • Getting up and moving after every few hours can help you to recover fast and also help to reduce bloating, which is a common side effect post laparoscopic gallbladder removal surgery.

 You only know your body well, so if you are concerned about anything associated with the laparoscopic gallbladder removal surgery, it is best to consult all details in advance.
-Ahnada nursing home has the best team of board-certified surgeons to perform laparoscopic gallbladder removal surgery and has doctors who specialise in minimally invasive procedures.
-Book your appointment to know all details before you finalise for gallbladder removal surgery.
+Handa Nursing Home has the best team of board-certified surgeons to perform laparoscopic gallbladder removal surgery and has doctors who specialize in minimally invasive procedures.
+Book your appointment to know all details before you finalize for gallbladder removal surgery.

 Why Choose Us?

-• Handa Nursing home has the best team with board certified doctors to perform laparoscopic surgeries
+• Handa Nursing Home has the best team of board-certified doctors to perform laparoscopic surgeries

 • We have the best and most advanced facilities required for your care

-• Our doctors are specialist in minimally invasive procedures and stick to the highest safety standards
+• Our doctors are specialists in minimally invasive procedures and stick to the highest safety standards

-• We use cutting edge technologies that are committed to offer our patients a speedier recovery and improve their quality of life
+• We use cutting edge technologies that are committed to offering our patients a speedier recovery and improving their quality of life

 FAQ's